eranroz/dnase/README.md

 * Create custom UCSC hubs for trained models

 # Installation and usage
 The project is written in python 3, with some cython and c in critical code paths.
-It doesn't have UI but some command line tools.
+It doesn't have UI, but some command line tools.

 Installation:
 * Clone the repository